CodeTanish/portfolio/README.md

 # portfolio
-this the updated version V2 for it previous version of repositiory
+this is the v2 of the portfolio